SLUBioinformaticsInfrastructure/SLUBioinformaticsInfrastructure.github.io/_sections/1_intro.md

 # Sveriges lantbruksuniversitet - Swedish University of Agricultural Sciences

 Our main goal is to provide support and training in Bioinformatics for SLU staff, as well as build a strong community of bioinformaticians within SLU.
-Our staff is located on the 3 campuses of Ultuna, Umeå and Alnarp.
+Our staff is located on the 3 campi of Ultuna, Umeå and Alnarp.
 We want to join forces and coordinate teaching activities, common resources (hardware, software)

 ![SLU_flag](assets/images/flagga.jpg)